tonyduckles/octopress/source/_posts/2013-03-03-mr-money-mustache-from-zero-to-hero-in-one-blog-post.markdown

 {% endblockquote %}

 Living within your means and cutting-back on needless spending means lower monthly expenses.
-By cutting thoses recurring expenses, you're able to save more money.
+By cutting those recurring expenses, you're able to save more money.
 The more money you save, the more compounding interest and investing works in your favor.
 By learning to live more frugally, you're changing your **lifestyle and mindset** and you end-up not *needing* as much